oktober/jekyll-now/_posts/2019-11-07-Why-Should-Voting-Software-Be-Open-Source.md

 It's not foolproof, but it's far better than hiding things and hoping no one finds it.

 ## No More "Just Trust Us"
 For years, voting companies have assured us their products are safe and secure.
-Even when problems arise - like confusing ballots or successful hacking by security researchers - they still hide behind their velvet curtain and tell us "Everything is fine.
+Even when problems arise - like confusing ballots or successful hacking by security researchers - they hide behind a velvet curtain and tell us "Everything is fine.
 Trust us."

 We should trust them.
 But **they should earn that trust first**.